Fans3267/113-1-Java/MenuSmartTv/readme.md

-This a simulation of Smart Tv controller.
-User interact with menu by console options.
+This a menu simulation of Smart Tv controller.
+User interact with menu by options into the console.

 Files:
 App.java _ Main class